 Only ONE application per student will be considered.
 Submitting multiple applications and nominating additional Supervisors will not increase your chance of success.

 All placement offers are subject to a successful interview, the interview panel may also include any nominated Supervisors.

 Successful applicants will be selected in a two-tier process.
-Shortlisting for interview is based on the applicants grades in relevant modules, the previous academic and extra-curricular experience, and the quality of the case made within the application (note all applications are reviewed by two independent assessors).
+Shortlisting for interview is based on the applicants grades in relevant modules, the previous academic and extra-curricular experience, and the quality of the case made within the application (note all applications are reviewed by independent assessors).
 This is followed by the interview stage where we are particularly looking for enthusiasm and knowledge in the area of the prospective placement.
 For the Wellcome Biomedical Vacation Scholarship scheme, applicants who meet one or more of our widening participation criteria will receive a contextual flag which will be used to prioritise for funding (please see here for more details).

 Please note: The call for the first round of applications will close on Monday 13th January at 12 noon.
 Applicants will be notified by email if selected for an interview.
 As the applications are often reviewed in batches not all applicants will hear about the outcome of their application at the same time.
 Applications can still be submitted after this date but they will not be reviewed until the deadline for the second call for applications is announced in late January.

 Applicant with caring responsibilities?

-We actively encourage applicants with caring responsibilities to apply and additional busaries are available to defray these costs to enable particpation in this programme.
+We actively encourage applicants with caring responsibilities to apply.
+Additional bursaries are available to defray these costs to enable participation in this programme.
 For more information please see our Flexible Dependent Care Grants scheme page here.

 A Successful Programme: Testimonials from 2018 summer students: